redisson/redisson/docs/data-and-services/collections.md

 ## Vector Set

 Java implementation of Redis based [Vector Set](https://www.javadoc.io/doc/org.redisson/redisson/latest/org/redisson/api/RVectorSet.html) object is a specialized data type designed for managing high-dimensional vector data and enabling fast vector similarity search.
 [Vector sets](https://redis.io/docs/latest/develop/ai/search-and-query/vectors/) are similar to sorted sets but instead of a score, each element has a string representation of a vector, making them ideal for AI applications, machine learning models, and semantic search use cases.
+This object is thread-safe.

 Requires **Redis 8.0+**.